Margarita Voites

-Margarita Voites (until 1959 Lombak; born on 30 October 1936 in Moscow) is an Estonian opera singer (coloratura soprano).
+Margarita Voites (née Lombak, 30 October 1936 – 20 June 2024) was an Estonian coloratura soprano who appeared internationally.
+She was from 1969 to 1990 a leading soprano at the Estonia Theatre, regarded as the prima donna of Estonia.
+She portrayed tragic characters such as Donizetti's Lucia di Lammermoor as well as comic roles such as Fiorilla in Rossini's Il turco in Italia, and Donizetti's La fille du régiment.
+She appeared internationally in concert and received international awards.

+Life and career

-Margarita Voites was born Margarita Lombak in Moscow.
+Margarita Lombak was born in Moscow.
 Her father, Arthur Richard Lombak, an Estonian, was an artillery engineer and later a lecturer of Marxism-Leninism.
 Her mother, Tamara Lombak, was of Russian and Polish origin.
 The family later settled in Novosibirsk where Voites began attending school, before returning to Estonia, where she continued her studies in Viljandi and Tartu.
 After graduating from Tartu City Secondary School No. 2 (now, the Miina Härma Gymnasium), she enrolled at the Faculty of History and Language of Tartu State University, to study bibliography.
-In 1957, she appeared at the on the university's stage in the main role of Imre Kálmán's operetta Das Veilchen vom Montmartre.
-She was soon after encouraged to leave the university and enter the class of Linda Saul, an associate professor at the Tallinn Conservatory for vocal training.
-She graduating in 1964.
+In 1957, she appeared on the university's stage in the main role of Imre Kálmán's operetta Das Veilchen vom Montmartre.
+The success lead to further studies at with Linda Saul at the Tallinn Conservatory for vocal training.
+She graduated there in 1964.

-From 1964 until 1969, she was a soloist at Vanemuine theatre, and 1969 until 1990 at the Estonia Theatre.